-CAPTCHAs are a form of common bot used to prevent attacks driven by other bots.
+CAPTCHAs are a form of the common bot used to prevent attacks driven by other bots.
 They require internet users to solve puzzles upon login to ensure that they are human.
-CAPTCHAs are available in a variety of versions, including picture, text, audio, mathematical sum, and more.
+CAPTCHAs are available in a variety of versions, including pictures, text, audio, mathematical sum, and more.

 - Behavioral biometric logins

 Some businesses have resorted to analyzing typical user behavior and patterns of web traffic in order to detect threats.
 They can use this data to spot anomalous behaviors and possible exploitation of their systems.

 Many businesses have blocked IP addresses due to suspicious activity, and others choose to quarantine suspicious requests until they can be reviewed and verified.

 2FA and MFA provide additional layers of security and authentication using additional information that only the user should know or have access to.
 This authentication can come in the form of one-time PINs, SMSes, security questions, or biometric readings such as a fingerprint or facial scan.

 - Device intelligence and fingerprinting